mnylc/cit-toolkit/pages/community.md

 We hope this toolkit will serve as a valuable resource for individuals and organizations interested in launching community scanning events in their area.

-***The content in the Community Section of this toolkit was authored by Sarah Quick and Maggie Schreiner, Culture in Transit Mobile Digitization Specialists for [Brooklyn Public Library](https://www.bklynlibrary.org/) and [Queens Library](http://www.queenslibrary.org/), respectively.***
+***The content in the Community Section of this toolkit was authored by Sarah Quick and Maggie Schreiner, Culture in Transit Mobile Digitization Specialists for [Brooklyn Public Library](https://www.bklynlibrary.org/) and [Queens Public Library](http://www.queenslibrary.org/), respectively.***